qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_theming.rst

 .. note::

     It is recommend to define the decorations inside the theme instead of creating manually decorator instances inside your application code.
-This way the created decorators can be used by multiple widgets. xxx
+This way the created decorators can be used by multiple widgets.

-How a decoration theme can look like:
+What a decoration theme can look like:

 ::